 The percentage of time the process has spent processing text page faults.

-The percentage of time the process has spent processing data page faults.
+The percentage of time the process has spent processing data and kernel page faults.

 The percentage of time the process has spent waiting for user locks.